kimfucious/phpify/README.md

 1. Anagrams:  Tests whether or not two strings are anagrams of one another
 2. Capitalize:  Capitalizes the first word in a given string
+2. Chunk:  Breaks a given array into smaller arrays with a given chunk size
 3. Fibonacci: Uses recursion with a memoization wrapper to get past that pesky O(2^n) performance bagaboo
 4. MaxChar:  Finds the most used character in a string
 5. Palindrome:  Checks whether or not a given string is a palindrome